My Recommendations

 - Irrational Exuberance - newsletter of famous Will Larson, magnificent resources for executives, CTO's, directors who lead technical organisations.

-Good - worth considering
+Good resources - worth considering

 - Tech Lead digest - a similar content to Level Up, and for the same audience.
 If you'll subscribe to both, majority of links will overlap.
 The advangate of this one is hte fact that it is shorter.